 The Walsh house.
 Brandon arrives home and tip-toes into the master bedroom to check on Kelly.
 He's surprised to find her awake, and she says she was waiting up for him, and that she feels much better.
 She gives him a kiss and says it's for never doinking Valerie.

 Clare's bedroom.
 Steve tells Clare he's kinda bummed that things didn't work out between their parents, but assumes that the chancellor is man enough to deal with it.
 (He shouldn't assume that.)
 Clare scornfully retorts, "Just dismiss it...just like she dismissed him" and snarks that her father is devastated.
 Devastated!
 Steve asks her why she's mad at him, so she growls, "You can sleep comfortably with the knowledge that you're blameless!"
 She bitchily declares that she's sleeping on the couch, then snatches two pillows off the bed and storms out of the room...and Steve just stares after her, looking mournful.
-Break up, Steve.
+Dump her, Steve.

 New Orleans.
 David and Donna are in their hotel room, getting very amorous...and - OMG! - it looks as though Donna's about to finally - after many looong, chaste years - lose her maidenhead to David.
 In mid-smooch, she suddenly loses her nerve and says, "Wait.." and David stares down at her incredulously, then flatly says, "Great."
-On some level, he must have known that getting his wick dipped would be too good to be true.
+On some level, he must have known that the long awaited relief of penetration would be too good to be true.
 She apologizes for being the ultimate cock-tease, but says she simply can't go through with it.
 She natters about how scared she is, how long they've waited, blah blah...and doesn't want her first doink to happen like this.
 David tries to repress his frustration and says he'll just have to be more patient, then sourly jokes that maybe she'll allow his penis inside after a couple of years of marriage.
 Hee!
 And ouch.
 Donna sheepishly apologizes again and says she thought for sure she could do it this time.
-David shakes his head in bewilderment and says, "I don't know what else I have to prove to you" and lays out his case: he loves her, they're in a great relationship, they're in a romantic city, and he has condoms in the drawer!
+David shakes his head in bewilderment and says, "I don't know what else I have to prove to you" and lays out his case: he loves her, they're in a great relationship, they're in a romantic city, and he has a box of condoms in the drawer!
 Donna shrugs helplessly and says she doesn't have any answers.
 [Poor Aaron Spelling.
-Apparently, he just couldn't bear the thought of David deflowering the fictional character his daughter plays, and abruptly changed his mind about her cherry getting popped during the last rewrite of the script.]
+Apparently, he just couldn't bear the thought of David deflowering the fictional character his daughter plays and abruptly changed his mind about her cherry getting popped during the last rewrite of the script.]

 Beach house.
 Steve wakes up early and heads into the living room - where Clare is laying, wide awake, on the couch.
-He asks her if she was able to get any sleep, and she snaps, "No." He tells her they aren't responsible for what their parents do, and she says, "You're right" then bitterly says it's pretty fucking convenient for him to say that, since her dad wasn't the one who did anything wrong.
+He asks her if she was able to get any sleep, and she snaps no. He tells her they aren't responsible for what their parents do, and she says, "You're right" then bitterly says it's pretty fucking convenient for him to say that, since her dad wasn't the one who did anything wrong.
 Steven goes, "That's not the point!" and Clare insists it is the point.
 Steve admits that his mother was rude and selfish in the way she treated the chancellor - then explains that he's defending her because she's his mom.
 Clare puts on her sad face and whimpers, "She really hurt him" and says that her dad is all she has.
 Steve mulls that over, then looks troubled as he asks, "If your dad is all you have - what does that make me?"
-Dumped during the season finale, that's what.
+Dumped like yesterday's trash during the season finale, that's what.